shirleylberry/prebid.github.io/dev-docs/examples/ooyala-example.md

 <br><br>
 <div markdown="1">
 #### Line 7 to 22: Load Player Scripts
 Load the Ooyla player scripts you plan to use.
-You must load the core player script, and the scripts for whatever video formats you want to support.
-The scripts themselvs and a guide for choosing which ones you need can be found [here](http://help.ooyala.com/video-platform/documentation/concepts/pbv4_plugins.html).
+You must load the core player script, the scripts for whatever video formats you want to support, and the scripts for the ad manager you want to use.
+The scripts themselves and a guide for choosing which ones you need can be found [here](http://help.ooyala.com/video-platform/documentation/concepts/pbv4_plugins.html).
 </div>
 <br><br><br>
 <br><br><br>